neondatabase/website/content/guides/timescale-fastapi.md

     This will create a new project directory called `timescale_fastapi`.
 Open this directory in your code editor of your choice.

-2. Set Up the Virtual Environment
+2. Set up the virtual environment.

     You will now create and activate a virtual environment in which your project's dependencies will beinstalled.